Espanto Jr. (CMLL): Consejo Mundia de Lucha Libre (2012–present)

 In late March, 2013 Espanto Jr. was announced as one of the Novatos, or rookies, in the 2013 Torneo Gran Alternativa, or "Great Alternative tournament".
 The Gran Alternativa paired a rookie with an experienced wrestler for a tag team tournament, which similarly to the Torneo Sangre Nueva was designed to showcase various CMLL rookies.
 Espanto Jr. was teamed up with veteran wrestler Mr. Niebla and competed in Block B that took place on the April 19, 2013 Super Viernes show.
 The team defeated rookie Camaleón and veteran Brazo de Plata in the first round, but lost to eventual tournament winners, rookie Bobby Zavala and veteran Rey Escorpión in the second round to be eliminated from the tournament.
 The following year Espanto Jr. once again competed in that year's Gran Alternativa tournament, this time teaming up with veteran Mephisto for the tournament.
 The team lost to rookie Soberano Jr. and veteran Volador Jr. in the first round of the tournament held on March 31, 2014.

 On January 5, 2016 Espanto Jr. was one of sixteen wrestlers competing in CMLL's annual La Copa Junior tournament.
 The La Copa Junior tournament celebrated the fact that Lucha libre is a family business by showcasing second and third-generation wrestlers only.
 Espanto Jr. competed in Block B of the tournament along with fellow second- or third-generation wrestlers Canelo Casas, Esfinge, The Panther, Sansón, Soberano Jr., Super Halcón Jr. and Tiger.
 Espanto Jr. was the second man eliminated, pinned by Super Halcón Jr. The block was won by Esfinge who would go on to win the entire tournament.

+On October 7, 2023, Espanto Jr. and Akuma won the CMLL Arena Coliseo Tag Team Championship, marking their first titles in CMLL.